-I got laid off 6 months ago and haven’t been able to find another job.
 I want to get back to work as soon as possible, but I don’t see any job postings for similar work.
 I want to start contacting employers directly to see if they are hiring.
 Do you have any tips?

 Signed, Eager to Work

 Cold calling is a great addition to your job search tool box.
 Some experts estimate that up to 80% of jobs are unadvertised.

 Before you get going though, you might want to attend a career or job-search workshop.

 Alberta Support Centres or Alberta Works Centres offer free workshops that can help you inventory all of your transferable skills.
 Taking stock of all you have to offer employers may open up new job opportunities that you may never have considered.
 Visit the Alberta Works and Alberta Supports Centres nearest you.

 Once you know what kinds of jobs you’re looking for, use these tips to put your best foot forward when you contact employers.

 Create a list of employers who need skills like yours.
 Check industry websites, job fairs, and job boards for ideas.
 Ask your network of friends, family, and colleagues for leads and contacts.

 Research target employers